Have you made mistakes in the past and are drowning in debt? High-interest rate? Tired? Frustrated? There may be help for you with the SCRA benefit!

 This post may contain affiliate links as a way to support the costs of this website (at no additional cost to you); however, I won’t recommend products I don’t believe in.
 View my full disclosure at the bottom of the page.

-What is the SCRA act?
+What is the SCRA Act?

 “The Servicemembers Civil Relief Act (SCRA) provides many protections for service members and their families.
 “It covers issues such as rental agreements, security deposits, prepaid rent, evictions, installment contracts, credit card interest rates, mortgage interest rates, mortgage foreclosures, civil judicial proceedings, automobile leases, life insurance, health insurance and income tax payments.” – Department of Justice